Welcome to the Official Military Website of the 93D Military Police Battalion!

 Take the time to check out the official Battalion Facebook page and follow to receive media postings regarding the unit's activities and training.

-His awards and decorations include the Bronze Star Medal, Defense Meritorious Service Medal (1 Oak Leaf Cluster), the Meritorious Service Medal (3 OLC), the Army Commendation Medal (2 OLC), Army Achievement Medal, Joint Staff Identification Badge, Army Staff Badge, Expert Infantry Badge, and the Air Assault Badge.
+LTC Monzon’s awards and decorations include the Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (3 Oak Leaf Clusters), Joint Service Commendation Medal, Army Commendation Medal, Army Achievement Medal (1 OLC), Joint Staff Identification Badge, Combat Action Badge, Air Assault Badge, and the German Armed Forces Proficiency Badge (Gold).

 Command Sergeant Major